amitkumar70512/BDA_LAB/README.md

 ## Lab 2.
 Perform the following DB operations using Cassandra.
 ###  code: https://github.com/amitkumar70512/BDA_LAB/tree/main/Lab2

-1.Create a keyspace by name Employee
+1. Create a keyspace by name Employee
-2. Create a column family by name
-Employee-Info with attributes
+2. Create a column family by name Employee-Info with attributes (Emp_Id Primary Key, Emp_Name,Designation, Date_of_Joining, Salary,Dept_Name).
-Emp_Id Primary Key, Emp_Name,
-Designation, Date_of_Joining, Salary,
-Dept_Name

 3. Insert the values into the table in batch.
 4. Update Employee name and Department of Emp-Id 121.
 5. Sort the details of Employee records based on salary.
 6. Alter the schema of the table Employee_Info to add a column Projects which stores a set of Projects done by the corresponding Employee.
 7. Update the altered table to add project names.

-8.Create a TTL of 15 seconds to display the values of Employees.
+8. Create a TTL of 15 seconds to display the values of Employees.
 </br>

 🔲🔲🔲🔲
 ## Lab 3.
 Perform the following DB operations using Cassandra.